 How to Wear the Beatnik Look

-Rocking the beatnik look in 2017 is rather straightforward.
+Rocking the beatnik look is rather straightforward.
 All you need to do is update the usual uniform to appear more modern and relevant.
 To do so, start by selecting a striped T-shirt.
-Choose between either a long-sleeved style, which will create a traditional appearance and a short-sleeved design, which will come across as more contemporary.
-Then, pair your tee with wide or straight leg black trousers and your favourite black shades.
+Choose between either a long-sleeved style, which will create a traditional appearance, and a short-sleeved design, which will come across as more contemporary.
+Then, pair your tee with wide or straight leg black trousers and your favorite black shades.
 To cap things off, opt for either boots or brogues on your feet.
 Also, if you’re feeling confident, you can rock a beret for a serious touch of the sixties.